RISE Sleep Tracker

 Maintain Good Sleep Hygiene

-We’ve covered how disturbed sleep can lead to obesity and how low sleep efficiency can lead to belly fat.
-And this is where sleep hygiene can help.
+Restless sleep can lead to obesity and low sleep efficiency (when you spend a lot of time awake in bed) can lead to belly fat.
+This is where sleep hygiene can help.

-Sleep hygiene is a set of behaviors you can do throughout the day and night to help you sleep better.
+Sleep hygiene are the healthy behaviors you can do throughout the day and night to help you sleep better.
 They’ll help you fall asleep faster and reduce nighttime awakenings, improving sleep efficiency.
+Good sleep hygiene will also help you keep sleep debt low and stay in sync with your circadian rhythm.
+And many of these behaviors also help shrink belly fat as well as improve your sleep.

-• Avoid caffeine, alcohol, exercise, and large meals too late in the day.
+• Avoid sleep disruptors: Steer clear of caffeine, alcohol, exercise, and large meals too late in the day.

 • Make evenings dark: Put on blue-light blocking glasses and dim the lights about 90 minutes before bed.